MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasapps.md

 ### Create a canvas app for managing real estate showings

+1. Select the **Home** tab in the left navigation.

-1. On the Home page in Power Apps, in the center text field, enter the following prompt to create an AI-generated table and canvas app:
+1. In the center text field, enter the following prompt and submit to create an AI-generated table and canvas app:

-    `build an app to manage real estate showings`
+    `Build an app to manage real estate showings`

-1. Select the **Send** button.

 1. After Copilot AI generates a table based on your prompt, look through the table to view the columns that are created for the start of your table.

-    Your next steps are to modify and add to the already generated table.

 1. Respond in the Copilot chat: